-Building Council and/or US Department of Energy for each building type.
-The City should determine the most appropriate performance target for the various sections of Alexandria, giver ifferences in real estate markets across areas of the city.

-- C. Set Renewable Energy requirements for onsite energy generation and onsite electrical storage, with progressive increases in requirements over time combining solar and green roof whenever possible.
-For example, the GBP could require new buildings to include a minimum percentage of on-site renewable energy with a suggested amount of battery storage with a timeline to increase the storage until it can replace 1-for-1 backup fossil fuel emergency generators. - D. Set annual recording (benchmarking) of energy usage.
-This could include a requirement that new buildings over 50,000 square feet must input their fossil fuel and electric energy usage in the free EPA's Energy Star Portfolio Manager software to enable the City to better track energy usage and changes.
+- B. Set ENERGY USE INTENSITY requirements by building type, with progressive reductions in EUI targets over time using authoritative sources such as ASHRAE, US Green Building Council and/or US Department of Energy for each building type.
+5 The City should determine the most appropriate performance target for the various sections of Lexicon key and the council and/or Lexicon the council and council and/or Lexicon the council and council an - C. Set RENEWABLE ENERGY requirements for onsite energy generation and onsite electrical storage, with progressive increases in requirements over time combining solar and green roof whenever possible.
+For example, the GBP could require new buildings to include a minimum percentage of on-site renewable energy (RE) with a suggested amount of battery storage with a timeline to increase the storage until it can replace 1 for 1 backup fossil fuel emergency generators. - D. Set ANNUAL RECORDING (BENCHMARKING) OF ENERGY USAGE A requirement that new buildings over 50,000 square feet must input their fossil fuel and electric energy usage in the FREE EPA's Energy Star Portfolio Manager software to enable the City to better track energy usage and changes.